Kleckzz/KleckzzCoreLib/README.md

 Main library file to centralize main functions for multiple plugins which will allow better maintaining capabilities.

 # Why is it public?
-We need public projects to show other our work
+We will share our work.

 # Pre Alpha
 This is not a final product!